unfoldingWord/wordMAP/README.md

 Most other engines require millions of lines of corpus on which they are trained.
 This amount of data takes enormous amounts of time to process.
 Also, these engines include in their training, heavy statistical algorithms that are computed on every permutation.
-Only a small percentage of the data is used in the decoding of the alignment for a single sentence.
+Only a small percentage of the data is used in the decoding of the alignments for a single sentence.
 The result is a lot of wasted time and resources.

 In our engine implementation the corpus is first indexed and stored without running statistical algorithms.